Tips for Planning a Basement Renovation

 There are so many things to consider when planning your basement renovation.
 Here are a few things that we thought about during the planning phase.

-This also mean we will be doing pretty much all the work ourselves.
+This also means we will be doing pretty much all the work ourselves.

 Budget is always a concern, but I still want it to look good.
 So stay tuned for creative solutions.